OUR COMMUNITY PARTNERS

 "No Lycras, No Lycra, Brooklyn" (NLNL) is a weekly dance jam in the dark.
 A safe place to feel comfortable and move in anyway you please, for the pure joy of dancing.
 Music is a weekly changing playlist of fun music from many genres.
 NLNL Brooklyn is part of the global "No Lights, No Lycra" community that began in Melbourne, Australia in 2009.
 NLNL Brooklyn was started in 2010 by Melbourne transplant/Greenpoint local, Laura O'Neill.
 Dress comfy, bring water, all welcome!

-For the second winter season we have partnered with Breaking Ground and the Department of Homeless Services to provide a respite bed program for 10 individuals in need of shelter from the cold.
-In the times when the program has been running the risk of death from exposure for homeless individuals in our neighborhood has been reduced significantly.
+For the winter season, we partner with Breaking Ground and the Department of Homeless Services to provide a respite bed program for 10 individuals in need of shelter from the cold.
+Since the genesis of this program the risk of death from exposure for homeless individuals in our neighborhood has been reduced significantly.